 Shelly Uni

-I found the Shelly Uni after having played with a few other devices in the Shelly ecosystem.
+I found the this product after having played with a few other devices in the Shelly ecosystem.
 These devices are excellent.
 They are easy to set up via captive WiFi portal.
 They of course join your WiFi network.
 They can be controlled locally with no cloud services via their own built-in web servers, HomeAssistant, or other local message systems.
 I have nothing but good things to say about my experience with these devices.

 The Uni in particular is well suited for garage door control and state monitoring because of its flexible power input specifications (AC 12V – 24V or DC 12V – 36V), because it can be configured as a momentary switch just like the physical garage door wall-mount button, and has those two inputs which are perfect for observing state which I will get into later.